• Home

 Looking ahead, DeFi and CeFi are expected to coexist and converge in various capacities.
 Hybrid models may emerge that combine the strengths of both paradigms, delivering comprehensive financial solutions.

-The Peiko team has vast experience creating diverse blockchain solutions, including crypto wallets, smart contracts, Web3 apps, crypto exchanges, and more.
+The Peiko team has vast experience creating diverse blockchain solutions, including crypto wallets, smart contracts, Web3 apps, crypto exchange development services, and more.

 Conclusion